 You can open the latter directly in your browser.

-The generic path to a given version of the docs is as follows:
+The generic path to a given version of the documentation is

 You can also build the docs using a containerized version of Antora.
 To do so, run the following command in the repository’s root folder:

 docker run --rm -v $(pwd):/antora opennms/antora:3.1.1-b8850 --stacktrace generate antora-playbook-local.yml

 |You must have Docker installed to build the documentation using this method.|